 - 3.1.7 Measure the flanges, bolt holes, and any other areas relevant to field period assembly. - 3.1.8 Re-measure monuments. - 3.1.9 Spot check measurements of winding form and monuments (steps 3.1.5-3.1.8) to verify that they are reproducible. - 3.1.10 Calculate the side clamp positions using the expressions in Section 1 of M. Zarnstorff's memo "Determining Clamping Target Deviations" (reproduced in Appendix 1) and the measurements from step 3.1.6.
 Note that these expressions assume that the winding form septum surfaces are straight, perpendicular to the base, and in the desired orientation.
 More general expressions are needed if these conditions are not satisfied, e. g., if the septum is tilted or if the tee is rotated.
 To allow for variations in the pack width due to torsion and curvature, these predictions should be adjusted using the fit to the TRC side A layer 10 height measurements shown in Figure 3-4.
-An Excel spreadsheet to perform these calculations will be developed and tested prior to the start of winding the first coil.
+An Excel spreadsheet to perform these calculations has been developed and tested.